 All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
 The minimum score required for TOEFL (IB) is 100, for IELTS is 7.0, and for PTE is 68.
 (Our TOEFL institution code is 2521.)
-The requirement for a TOEFL, IELTS, or PTE score can be waived for applicants who have earned a four-year degree from a U.S. college or university and for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, and South Africa.
+The TOEFL/IELTS/PTE requirement may be waived for applicants who have earned a 4-year degree from a U.S. College or University, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, South Africa, or Common Wealth Caribbean (Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, and Trinidad and Tobago).
 Arrange for the testing service to send your test scores directly to The New School using the institution code listed above.
 We accept scores for tests taken within the past two years.
 If your scores are older, you must retake the test.
 For more information, visit TOEFL, IELTS, and PTE.

 Advanced Standing from Other Educational Systems